manuel-rhdt/master-thesis/docs/01-information-and-noise.md

 \,.
 $$ {#eq:transition_probability}

 Therefore @eq:transition_probability plugged into @eq:trajectory_probability_product allows the exact computation of probability densities for arbitrary stochastic trajectories.
 The results were derived in enough generality such that time-dependent transition rates are explicitly allowed.
 We will see that the analytical expression for the probability of a stochastic trajectory is central for the estimation of the mutual information throughout this thesis.  [@Eq:trajectory_probability_product;@eq:transition_probability] will be used to compute the conditional probability $\mathrm P(\mathbf x|\mathbf s)$ for stochastically generated signal and response trajectories $\mathbf s$ and $\mathbf x$.
-Furthermore, the survival probability and the jump probability introduced in this section form the basis of the _Stochastic Simulation Algorithm_ that is introduced in the following section.
+Furthermore, the survival probability and the jump probability introduced in this section form the basis of the _Stochastic Simulation Algorithm_ that is introduced in the following subsection.

-## Generating Stochastic Trajectories for Jump Processes
+### Generating Stochastic Trajectories for Jump Processes

-### Direct Gillespie Algorithm
+One main ingredient for a computational recipe to calculate the mutual information is the formula for the probability of a trajectory, as derived in the previous section.
+Of equal importance is the correct generation of stochastic realizations for the biochemical model we intend to study.
+So far we showed how to model any biochemical network as a _jump process_ through the formulation of the chemical master equation.
+In the previous section we were able to derive an equation for the probability of a trajectory using only terms from the master equation.
+Similarly, we can formulate the _stochastic simulation algorithm_ which efficiently generates trajectories for any jump process with a known master equation.
+In the following we explain the variant named _direct Gillespie alogithm_ after its inventor @1976:Gillespie.

 The direct Gillespie algorithm is an efficient and exact procedure to generate stochastic trajectories for jump processes.
 Starting from an initial state $\mathbf x_0$ at time $t_0$ it generates a trajectory $\mathbf x = (\mathbf x_0, t_0;\ldots;\mathbf x_N, t_N)$ that is a realization of the corresponding stochastic process.
 Since the trajectories of a jump process are constant segments, separated by discontinuous jumps, at every point in time the system either remains unchanged or it performs an instantaneous jump.
 Therefore the algorithm works in two phases that are repeated over and over until a trajectory of the desired length is generated.